-Leveraging Anomaly Detection
+Leveraging Cybersecurity Anomaly Detection with Machine Learning

-To enhance our threat hunting capabilities, the Anitian SecOps team has invested in anomaly detection as a capability to surface subtle security risks and/or obvious outliers across a sea of data signaling.
+To enhance our threat-hunting capabilities, the Anitian SecOps team has invested in anomaly detection as a capability to surface subtle security risks and/or obvious outliers across a sea of data signaling.
 Our SecOps team uses Elastic’s X-Pack technology to build out unsupervised machine learning (ML) models.
 We are leveraging the application of ML to include other classification detections which are challenging for analysts to parse manually.
 This allows our Security Analysts to spend more time performing meaningful security analysis and dispatching those signals to our customers.

 Anitian uses machine learning to perform ongoing anomaly detection across multiple sources of time-series data.
 This allows us to correlate data by classifying unstructured log messages into comprehensible strings, which can then be analyzed as components.
 We classify these correlations by host type to ensure we can differentiate between infrastructure elements like a Domain Controller (DC) and a load balancer as detections on these host types will detect distinct types of anomalous behavior.

-Anitian ingests and aggregates many different log types from each clients’ infrastructure, such as OS-level logging, VPC flow logs, endpoint detection and remediation (EDR) events, and console API calls.
+Anitian ingests and aggregates many different log types from each client’s infrastructure, such as OS-level logging, VPC flow logs, endpoint detection and remediation (EDR) events, and console API calls.
 With each security component sending event data to an Anitian-hosted SIEM, a new time series index is added to the set of indices used in the machine learning anomaly detection algorithm.
-Performing anomaly detection over N indices covers more surface area and provides opportunity to correlate anomalies from one index to another, which over time increases the confidence score of the ML job results.
+Performing anomaly detection over N indices covers more surface area and provides an opportunity to correlate anomalies from one index to another, which over time increases the confidence score of the ML job results.
 When a new, unique environment enters Anitian SecOps, we standardize the model training by use of consistent procedures across environments and log types.
 We continue developing methods to standardize detections and disseminate that work to relevant clients.

 By feeding these time series indices into our machine learning tool, we can then enable alert thresholds in the SIEM which detect anomalous behavior, unlocking use cases such as: